-

 - Known allergy to GLP-1, or any of the excipients in the GLP-1.

-- GLP-1 weight loss medications may be excreted in breast milk – again, review recommendations with your provider.
+- GLP-1 weight loss medications may be excreted in breast milk – we generally recommend against restarting GLP-1 weight loss medications until at least 6 months post-partum AND the baby is no longer breastfeeding; however, discuss your unique circumstances with your provider.

 GLP-1 weight loss medication injections do not hurt.

-The injections are done by yourself at home once a week for semaglutide and tirzepatide, or once daily for liraglutide.
+The injections are done by yourself at home once a week for Wegovy / Ozempic and Zepbound / Mounjaro, or once daily for liraglutide.

 If the missed dose will be done more than 48 hours before the next regularly scheduled dose, then administer as soon as possible.
 If less than 48 hours before the next regularly scheduled dose, you may wait and resume on your regularly scheduled day.
 If you miss more than 2 doses, talk with your provider about possibly resuming at a lower dose to lower the chance of side effects.

-- We recommend starting your GLP-1 on a Sunday or Monday evening.
+- We recommend starting your GLP-1 weight loss medication on a Sunday or Monday evening.
 Then, if there are side effects, you can call us at the office at (303) 750-9454 to assist you.

 - Avoid eating out the first couple days after your first shot at each new dose..